dmauser/PrivateLink/DNS-Integration-Scenarios/README.md

 Here is sample design on how to integrate OnPrem DNS as well as Azure DNS resolution to PaaS Services and obtain Private Endpoint IP.

-**Note:** The diagram illustrated on this section is just an example and not necessary applicable for your scenario.
-Therefore, extra adjustments might be necessary based on your requirements.
+>**Note:** The diagram illustrated in this section is just an example and is not necessarily applicable to your scenario.
+Therefore, extra adjustments may be necessary based on your requirements.
 Please check [Private Link resources repo](https://github.com/dmauser/PrivateLink) for other specific articles and design patterns.

 On the diagram below we have Contoso corporation which has Private Endpoint resource spread across multiple Spoke VNETs (SPK1 and SPK2 on West US region and SPK3 and SPK4 VNETs on East US region).
 Because Private Endpoints exist on each one of the Spoke VNETs, Contoso has leveraged Azure Private DNS (Global Resource) and linked each one of the VNETs to Azure Private DNS.
 All Private Endpoints records have been successfully registered under privatelink.blob.core.windows.net and to allow name resolution for each Private endpoint resolve correctly.

-**Note: (Azure Private DNS Resolver)** You can replace Custom DNS servers listed below with Azure DNS Private resolver and private link resolution will work in the same way when integrating with On-premises.
+>**Note: (Azure Private DNS Resolver)** You can replace Custom DNS servers listed below with Azure DNS Private resolver and expect the private link resolution works in the same way when integrating with On-premises.

 ![](./media/image17.png)